Spokane Campus

 2020

-We launch the Certificate in Medical Ethics Program and three new pathway programs: Reimagine Indians into Medicine (RISE); RISE Wy’east Pathway; and WSU Honors College Pathway.
+The college launches a Certificate in Medical Ethics program and three new pathway programs to support future physicians who are underrepresented in medicine: Reimagine Indians into Medicine (RISE), RISE Wy’east Pathway, and the WSU Honors College Pathway.

 2021